 B.Sc.
-(Ag.) duration is four years considered as a 'professional' degree by Government of India.
-The course is not so popular among students but the demand of trained professionals in Agriculture is very high.
+(Agriculture) is considered as a 'professional' degree by Government of India.
+The demand of trained professionals in Agriculture is very high.
 B.Sc.
 Agriculture graduates can find jobs in both public and private sectors.The Gazetted post of Government of India like Agricultural Officer (Agronomist) is one of the most prestigious jobs in public sector after B.Sc.
 Agriculture. .
 Agriculture is a source of employment for over 50% of the population.

 Since India is an agrarian country, this field will never run out of job opportunities.
 To be honest, qualified professionals are always valued, when it comes to agriculture sector.
 Thus, it is evident that there is more than just one reason to pursue this course!